slds-lmu/dl4nlp/content/team/_index.md

 We are developing the course on [GitHub](https://github.com/compstat-lmu/lecture_dl4nlp).

-We would appreciate if you contact us in case you are re-using our course.
+We would appreciate if you would contact us in case you are re-using our course.
 Knowing this helps us to keep the project alive.
 Thank you!